prathap937/jsplumb/etc/api/core.api.md

 // @public (undocumented)
 export const REMOVE_CLASS_ACTION = "remove";

+// Warning: (ae-incompatible-release-tags) The symbol "_removeTypeCssHelper" is marked as @public, but its signature references "Component" which is marked as @internal
+//
 // @public (undocumented)
 export function _removeTypeCssHelper<E>(component: Component, typeId: string): void;

+// Warning: (ae-incompatible-release-tags) The symbol "resetBounds" is marked as @public, but its signature references "ConnectorBase" which is marked as @internal
+//
+// @public (undocumented)
+export function resetBounds(connector: ConnectorBase): void;

+// Warning: (ae-incompatible-release-tags) The symbol "resetGeometry" is marked as @public, but its signature references "ConnectorBase" which is marked as @internal
+//
+// @public (undocumented)
+export function resetGeometry(connector: ConnectorBase): void;

 // @public (undocumented)
 export const RIGHT = FaceValues.right;